-*this post has been updated to reflect all of the marvellous 2018 Easter activities that are on offer this year!*
+*this post has been updated to reflect many marvellous 2019 Easter activities that are on offer this year!*

 Do you know why Easter hops around the calendar each year?
 It seems that very few people do…

 What seems most bizarre about this, in a 21st century world of technology and instant gratification that remains fascinated by space exploration and its future possibilities, is that Easter is determined by the moon.
 OK, that’s putting it a little simply.
 But it is the lunar calendar and the Spring Equinox that guide when Easter falls.